+(insert rows as needed)
-3. The Atmospheric Physics program would be enhanced with the addition of at least one more faculty member.

-The Dean supported the idea of a strategic hire in this area but budgetary difficulties did not allow that hire to take place until the Spring of 2019.
-During that semester, we hired a Research Assistant Professor in the Pre-Professoriate track, who, if successful, will convert to a tenure track Assistant Professor in FY2022.
+Year Three Review Action Plan - PHYSICS The Atmospheric Physics program would be enhanced with the addition of at least one more faculty member.
+X X The Dean supported the idea of a strategic hire in this area but budgetary difficulties did not allow that hire to take place until the Spring of 2019.
+During that semester, we hired a Research Assistant Professor in the Pre- Professoriate track, who, if successful, will convert to a tenure track Assistant Professor in FY2022.
 Last year, we also had an Atmospheric Physicist retire (Dr. Lynn Sparling).
 We are currently involved in a nationwide search to fill that opening.
 Unfortunately, we are down three additional tenure track lines since the Fall of 2019.
 We have had one death and two other retirements.
-These losses combined with the likelihood of 5 more retirements in the next 5-7 years, all of whom are experimentalists, makes it critical that not a single year go by over the next several years that we are not searching for new young faculty.

-In general, the size of the tenure track faculty is too low in comparison with other PhD granting departments in the country.
-Figure 1 (inset) shows that over the past 20 years, the number of Physics majors has grown considerably.
-The number of tenure track FTEs has only gone from 16.5 to 20 during that same time.
-The recent death and retirements have lowered that back to 17 FTEs.

-Figure 1.
-Number of degrees granted per year in the Department of Physics and (inset) the number of physics majors by year.
-Significant growth in the number of majors and BS degrees has occurred during the past 20 years, yet the number of faculty have not grown in proportion and operating budget has been essentially flat.

-Figure 2 shows that compared to other PhD granting departments across the nation, our department is about 50% smaller, given the number of undergraduate degrees that we award.

-We should be near the tip of the arrow rather than within the bar (red).
-(The bar represents our FTEs before the death and retirements, it is 3 FTEs lower now.)

-Figure 2.
-Number of BS degrees awarded compared to the size of the department.
-The median size faculty that produces as many BS degrees as we do is roughly 38 faculty, almost twice the size of our faculty.

-The Department believes a plan should be developed to increase the number of tenure track faculty from the current level of 17 FTEs to 22-24 FTEs in the next five years.
-This level would still be significantly below the size of other departments around the country with our current level of productivity.
-Due to the large increases in science and engineering majors at UMBC and due to the pressing need to offer more electives to majors and a more complete set of courses for the graduate programs, this increase in faculty size is critically needed.

-The department needs to consider a change to its upper-division undergraduate curriculum to allow more advanced study (that is, follow-on semesters in E&M and quantum mechanics) and to move quantum mechanics to the first semester of the senior year to facilitate better preparation for the GRE.

-The Department considered each of these suggestions.
+These losses combined with the likelihood of 5 more retirements in the next 5-7 years, all of whom are experimentalists, makes it critical that not a single year go by over the next several years that we are not searching for new young faculty. • The Dean supports the strategic hiring of faculty members in accord with the recommendation of the department Chair and its faculty. • Recently, hired an Associate Professor in Atmospheric Physics.
+Also, supported the hire of a Research Assistant Professor in the Pre-Professoriate program, which is scheduled to convert to an Assistant Professor in FY22. • The department's need for additional faculty is a top priority for the college.
+Unfortuantely, the timeline for those plans have beem severly impacted by the response to the COVID pandemic.
+The department needs to consider a change to its upper- division undergraduate curriculum to allow more advanced study (that is, follow- on semesters in E&M and quantum mechanics) and to move quantum mechanics to the first semester of the senior year to facilitate better preparation for the GRE.
+X The department considered each of these suggestions.
 We moved Quantum Mechanics to the Fall as suggested.
-The Department's assessment program had also identified these issues.
+The department's assessment program had also identified these issues.
 The basic suggestion to offer two upper level E&M courses and two quantum mechanics courses is not the standard across the physics departments in this country.
 Many departments do this, but many do not.
 We are evaluating the best route for us, given the State limit of 120 credits per degree and limited faculty.
 Adding two more courses would mean deleting two other courses.
 These could come from the elective pool, but then the students would not have a broad exposure to topics not found in the required sequence.
 Currently, we feel that adequate follow-on advanced study opportunities in these two areas are well served by our introductory graduate level courses in these areas.
-Advanced undergraduates can and do take these courses as needed and desired to augment their studies.
+Advanced undergraduates can and do take these courses as needed and desired to augment their studies. • The academic curriculum is under the purview of the department and its faculty.